Technology Assisted Assessments

 Document sharing and review

-We’ve developed a new Client Gateway, which is securely maintained on our system using Australian assisted cloud servers.
+The HDAA Client Gateway, is securely maintained on our system using Australian cloud servers.
 The Gateway provides a secure pathway for our clients to upload evidence documents such as policies and procedures.
-An HDAA Gateway is set up for each organisation during the planning phase of your assessment.
+A Gateway is opened for each organisation during the planning phase of your assessment.
 Access to your Gateway will be sent by email to the key contact person at your organisation and require an authentication activity to be completed prior to access being obtained.

 For more sensitive documents or those that can’t be uploaded to the Gateway for logistical reasons, organisations can share their screen.
 The assessor will then guide the person sharing the screen (e.g., when to scroll down, what to click on, and where to pause).